 NEd is the design axial compression force

-(3) The value of As,max is specified as 0,04 Ac outside lap locatins unless it can be shown that the integrity of concrete is not affected, and that the full strength is achieved at ULS.
+(3) The value of As,max is specified as 0,04 Ac outside lap locations unless it can be shown that the integrity of concrete is not affected, and that the full strength is achieved at ULS.
 This limit should be increased to 0,08 Ac at laps.

 Clause 9.5.3(3): Transverse reinforcement

-The value of scl,tmax is specified as the least of the following three distances:
+The value of scI,tmax is specified as the least of the following three distances:

 - 20 times the minimum diameter of the longitudinal bars